nuxt/vue-meta/README.md

 #### `titleTemplate` (String)

 The value of `title` will be injected into the `%s` placeholder in `titleTemplate` before being rendered.
+The original title will be available on `metaInfo.titleChunk`.

 ```js
 {